CNK2100/SCION-SBOM-DEV/README.md

 make test - quick validation
 make test-integration - comprehensive testing before commits (optional)

-The integration tests simulate real SCION network scenarios, which is why they take much longer and require more setup (like the OpenWrt toolchain that may cause error).
+The integration tests simulate real SCION network scenarios, which is why they take much longer and require more setup (like the OpenWrt that may cause error).
 ```